 Fostering sustainable economic and social development through innovative technologies, with a special emphasis on the needs of the poor in developing countries.

-Our Track Record The World Bank Group is the largest multi-lateral financier and provider of policy advice in the field of ICT in developing countries.
+The World Bank Group is the largest multi-lateral financier and provider of policy advice in the field of ICT in developing countries.
 Over the past five years, the World Bank Group has provided more than US$3 billion of funding in over 80 countries through its three financing arms; the International Bank for Reconstruction and Development (IBRD or World Bank), IFC, and the Multilateral Investment Guarantee Agency (MIGA):

 The World Bank has supported reforms in over 80 client governments and provided approximately US$750 million in loans for ICT related projects.
 This support is in addition to lending projects in other sectors—such as health, education, trade, and finance— which have ICT components.
 It is estimated that US$1 billion to 1.5 billion in lending is provided to these projects annually.
 Trust funds administered by the IBRD have contributed an additional US$50 million to the ICT sector in the past five years.